How to Make Your Content AI-Ready

-Retrieval precision is upstream of model selection.
-A practitioner guide to the seven dimensions of content engineering that determine whether your AI pipeline returns the right answer or the closest keyword match.
+A practical guide to preparing structured content for chatbots, RAG pipelines, and intelligent retrieval.
+AI-readiness is a content engineering problem — retrieval precision is upstream of model selection, and the seven dimensions of content engineering below determine whether your AI pipeline returns the right answer or the closest keyword match.

 Why AI-readiness matters.

 Most enterprise content sits in unstructured formats — Word, PDF, wiki pages, Markdown.
-When that content gets ingested into a vector store, the AI treats every paragraph as undifferentiated text.
-It can't distinguish a worked example from a marketing blurb, a step-by-step procedure from a concept explanation, or a beginner topic from an expert reference.
+When that lands in a vector store, the AI treats every paragraph as undifferentiated text.
+It can't distinguish a safety warning from a marketing blurb, a step-by-step procedure from a concept explanation, or a beginner topic from an expert reference.

-The failure shows up downstream as retrieval precision in the 25–35% range.
+Organizations that deploy chatbots on unstructured content see retrieval precision around 25–35%.
 Users get wrong answers, lose trust, and escalate to human support.
-Worse, AI hallucinations fill gaps where metadata should have guided the system.
-The asymmetry that matters in regulated workloads: a hallucinated citation is materially worse than a missed one.
-The missed result gets escalated; the hallucinated citation gets followed.
+Worse, AI hallucinations fill gaps where metadata should have guided the system — and a hallucinated citation is materially worse than a missed one.

-Content that is semantically typed, metadata-enriched, and section-addressable delivers production-grade retrieval precision because the AI knows what each piece of content is, who it's for, and when to surface it.
-That's the difference between a chatbot that guesses and one that answers — and it's an engineering problem, not a model selection problem.
+Content that is semantically typed, metadata-enriched, and section-addressable delivers 85%+ retrieval precision.
+The AI knows what each piece of content is, who it's for, and when to surface it.
+That's the difference between a chatbot that guesses and one that answers — and it's an engineering problem, not a model-selection problem.

 The seven-dimension scorecard.

 Rate your content on each dimension below: 0, 1, or 2 points.
 Total range is 0–14.
-Sum your score and consult the interpretation rubric at the end.
-Honest self-scoring is the prerequisite for an honest baseline.
+Sum your score and consult the interpretation rubric below.
+Honest self-scoring is the prerequisite — the dimensions compound, so a single 0 in a foundational dimension caps what's achievable downstream.

 Is every document formally typed — concept, task, reference, troubleshooting — or is everything a generic 'page'?